The Third International UN-SPIDER Bonn Workshop – From Concepts to Application

 On Wednesday, October 21, 2009, the Third International UN-SPIDER Bonn Workshop was inaugurated with speeches by the Ambassador of Germany at the UN in Vienna, His Excellency Rüdiger Lüdeking, by the Ambassador of Namibia to Germany, His Excellency Neville Gertze and by Ms. Margitta Wülker-Mirbach of the German Federal Ministry of Economics and Technology.

 The role of UN-SPIDER as a bridge between the satellite technology and the disaster management communities was acknowledged by all key note speakers.
 Ambassador Rüdiger Lüdeking highlighted the importance of the exploration and use of outer space to the benefit of all countries and populations worldwide.
 He further confirmed the commitment of the German government to space-based approaches, including the work of UN-SPIDER and its continuance.
 The Ambassador of Namibia His Excellency Neville Gertze acknowledged UN-SPIDER’s support to his country which has been repeatedly affected by floods in the last years and has established a close cooperation with the UN-SPIDER programme.
-Ms. Margitta Wülker-Mirbach expressed the German government’s appreciation for the progress made by UN-SPIDER since its beginnings and emphasized Germany’s commitment to a multilateral approach to bringing together space-based information and disaster management.
+Ms. Margitta Wülker-Mirbach expressed the German government’s appreciation for the progress made by UN-SPIDER since its beginnings and emphasized Germany’s commitment to a multilateral approach to bringing together and disaster management.

 Prof. Dr. Woerner of the German Aerospace Center (DLR) then continued the opening ceremony highlighting the working areas of DLR related to disaster management and the continuous, fruitful cooperation with UN-SPIDER.
 He then opened the exposition “WHAT A SIGHT – Space Looking out for World Heritage” which is shown in the UN-Building during the workshop.
 It features satellite images of World Heritage sites providing unique views on Earth and on the footprints that mankind leaves on it.
 Some of the motives shown are the Pyramids of Gizeh, the Everglades, and the Museumsinsel in Berlin.